addyosmani/backbone-fundamentals/index.md

 **Note:** While this first practical doesn't use a build profile as outlined in the chapter on using the RequireJS optimizer, we will be using one in the section on building mobile Backbone applications.

+## <a name="modularrouting">Route based module loading</a>

+This section will discuss a route based approach to module loading as implemented by [Lumbar](http://lumbarjs.org/).
+Like RequireJS, Lumbar is also a modular build system, but the pattern it implements for loading routes may be used with any build system.

+The specifics of the Lumbar build tool are not discussed in this book.
+To see a complete Lumbar based project with the loader and build system see [Thorax](http://thoraxjs.org) which provides boilerplate projects for various environments including Lumbar.

+### JSON based module configuration

+RequireJS defines dependencies per file, while Lumbar defines a list of files for each module in a central JSON configuration file, outputting a single JavaScript file for each defined module.
+Lumbar requires that each module (except the base module) define a single router and a list of routes.
+An example file might look like:

+     {
+        "modules": {
+            "base": {
+                "scripts": [
+                    "js/lib/underscore.js",
+                    "js/lib/backbone.js",
+                    "etc"
+                ]
+            },
+            "pages": {
+                "scripts": [
+                    "js/routers/pages.js",
+                    "js/views/pages/index.js",
+                    "etc"
+                ],
+                "routes": {
+                    "": "index",
+                    "contact": "contact"
+                }
+            }
+        }
+    }

+Every JavaScript file defined in a module will have a `module` object in scope which contains the `name` and `routes` for the module.
+In `js/routers/pages.js` we could define a Backbone router for our `pages` module like so:

+    new (Backbone.Router.extend({
+        routes: module.routes,
+        index: function() {},
+        contact: function() {}
+    }));

+### Module loader Router

+A little used feature of `Backbone.Router` is it's ability to create multiple routers that listen to the same set of routes.
+Lumbar uses this feature to create a router that listens to all routes in the application.
+When a route is matched, this master router checks to see if the needed module is loaded.
+If the module is already loaded, then the master router takes no action and the router defined by the module will handle the route.
+If the needed module has not yet been loaded, it will be loaded, then `Backbone.history.loadUrl` will be called.
+This reloads the route, causes the master router to take no further action and the router defined in the freshly loaded module to respond.

+A sample implementation is provided below.
+The `config` object would need to contain the data from our sample configuration JSON file above, and the `loader` object would need to implement `isLoaded` and `loadModule` methods.
+Note that Lumbar provides all of these implementations, the examples are provided to create your own implementation.

+    // create an object that will be used as the prototype
+    // for our master router
+    var handlers = {
+        routes: {}
+    };

+    _.each(config.modules, function(module, moduleName) {
+        if (module.routes) {
+            // generate a loading callback for the module var callbackName = "loader_" moduleName;
+            handlers[callbackName] = function() {
+                if (loader.isLoaded(moduleName)) {
+                    //do nothing if the module is loaded return;
+                } else {
+                    //the module needs to be loaded
+                    loader.loadModule(moduleName, function() {
+                        //module is loaded, reloading the route
+                        //will trigger callback in the module's
+                        //router
+                        Backbone.history.loadUrl();
+                    });
+                }
+            };
+            // each route in the module should trigger the
+            // loading callback
+            _.each(module.routes, function(methodName, route) {
+                handlers.routes[route] = callbackName;
+            });
+        }
+    });

+    // create the master router
+    new Backbone.Router(handlers);

+### Using NodeJS to handle pushState

+`window.history.pushState` support (serving Backbone routes without a hashtag) requires that the server be aware of what URLs your Backbone application will handle, since the user should be able to enter the app at any of those routes (or hit reload after navigating to a pushState URL).

+Another advantage to defining all routes in a single location is that the same JSON configuration file provided above could be loaded by the server, listening to each route.
+A sample implementation in NodeJS and Express:

+    var fs = require('fs'),
+        _ = require('underscore'),
+        express = require('express'),
+        server = express.createServer(),
+        config = fs.readFileSync('path/to/config.json');

+    _.each(config.modules, function(module, moduleName) {
+        if (module.routes) {
+            _.each(module.routes, function(methodName, route) {
+                server.get(route, function(req, res) {
+                      res.sendFile('public/index.html');
+                });
+            });
+        }
+    });

+This assumes that index.html will be serving out your Backbone application.
+The `Backbone.History` object can handle the rest of the routing logic as long as a `root` option is specified.
+A sample configuration for a simple application that lives at the root might look like:

+    Backbone.history || (Backbone.history = new Backbone.History());
+    Backbone.history.start({
+      pushState: true,
+      root: '/'
+    });

 ## <a name="decouplingbackbone">Decoupling Backbone with the Mediator and Facade Patterns</a>